matildamort/farmers-direct/README.md

 https://farmers-direct-v2.herokuapp.com/

 ## Purpose
 Coles and Woolworths attempt to complete with the low prices of Aldi has seen both businesses focus heavily of 'low prices'.
 Rather than reduce running costs or reducing operating costs through simplified operating such as Aldi's model, these businesses have used thier buying power and ‘negotiate’ price reductions.
-This fundamentally reduces our suppliers’ profit and loss to theirs
+This fundamentally undercuts our farmers.

 This application seeks to allow farmers to set thier own pricing model on thier goods and sell directly to thier customers.
-Customers can choose which farmers they wish to puchase from, customers can purchase from multiple farmers within thier local and have one sinmple pick-up or delivery of thier purcase.
+Customers can choose which farmers they wish to puchase from, customers can purchase from multiple farmers within thier local and have one simple delivery of thier purcase.

 Once a customer has checked out, the order is placed with a farmer, who will drop off the goods at a centralised local warehouse for processing, quality control and shippment.